13.6 C

 • Visual Studio Code offers a robust, native debugger that allows efficient debugging through breakpoints, call stacks, and an interactive console.

-• It comes with pre-built Git commands for allowing secure collaboration on an unlimited number of third-party projects simultaneously.
+• It comes with pre-built Git commands to allow secure collaboration on an unlimited number of third-party projects simultaneously.

 Download Visual Studio Code